 (1) See the following section "Non-GAAP Financial Measures" for more information on the REIT's non-GAAP financial measures and reconciliations thereof.
 Non-GAAP measures do not have standardized meaning under IFRS.
 These measures as computed by the REIT may differ from similar computations as reported by other entities and, accordingly, may not be comparable to other entities.

-(2) Based on the diluted weighted average number of Units and Exchangeable Securities the operations of the REIT and its subsidiaries.
+(2) Based on the diluted weighted average number of Units and Exchangeable Securities

 Related party transactions